How to buy Coca-Cola shares

 Also, if you are due to receive any dividend payments IG will pay them into your share trading account once we receive the funds.
 Coca-Cola usually pays a quarterly dividend, and it has increased these consecutively for the last 55 years.

 Please note that when buying shares, you will need to commit the full value of your investment upfront.

 How to trade Coca-Cola shares

-Alternatively, you can trade Coca-Cola shares with spread bets or CFDs.
+Alternatively, you can trade Coca-Cola shares with CFDs.
 Both are leveraged which means you only need to put down a small deposit – known as margin – to open your position.
 You’ll gain the same exposure as if you had committed the full amount of capital to buy the shares outright.
 It is important to remember that when using leverage, your profit or loss will be based on the full size of the position, not just the margin required to open it.